mrak/stubby4node/README.md

 * `request`: describes the client's call to the server
    * `method`: GET/POST/PUT/DELETE/etc.
    * `url`: the URI string.
 GET parameters should also be included inline here
+   * `query`: a key/value map of query string parameters included with the request
    * `headers`: a key/value map of headers the server should respond to
    * `post`: a string matching the textual body of the response.
 * `response`: describes the server's response to the client
    * `headers`: a key/value map of headers the server should use in it's response
    * `latency`: the time in milliseconds the server should wait before responding.
 Useful for testing timeouts and latency
    * `file`: if specified, returns the contents of the given file as the response body.
-If the file cannot be found at request time, `body` is used instead
+If the file cannot be found at request time, **body** is used instead
    * `body`: the textual body of the server's response to the client
    * `status`: the numerical HTTP status code (200 for OK, 404 for NOT FOUND, etc.)